AI is becoming embedded in how work gets done—helping teams move faster, work smarter, and operate more efficiently when used effectively.

 People don’t resist AI because they dislike technology.
 They resist it because they’re unsure how it fits into their future: Will AI make their skills obsolete?
 Will it reduce opportunities for meaningful work?
 Or could it open new doors for growth and innovation?

-Uncertainty is natural, especially since these concerns aren’t just hypothetical: 46 percent of professionals fear their skills will become outdated within five years.
+Uncertainty is natural, especially since these concerns aren’t just hypothetical.
+In fact, 41 percent of professionals fear AI’s impact on their jobs, compared to just 25 percent of HR leaders.

 The trend: AI’s limits and its power to amplify human potential